Baron-Severin/Socrata-and-Retrofit/README.md

 	}
 </code></pre>

 Next we create an interface that will be automatically subclassed by Retrofit.
-In this particular example, we are making two calls to a building permits API.
-Neither is functional yet, but one will return based on a WHERE query, and the other any responses with 'category' of a given type.
-We will attach specific parameters to these later.
+In this particular example, we are structuring an outline for future calls.
+This is not all of the information required, but we will implement these calls later on with their specific information.

 <pre><code>	public interface ApiInterface {
 		//// Example query: https://data.seattle.gov/resource/i5jq-ms7b.json?$$app_token=YOUR-APP-TOKEN-HERE&$where=value<500&$limit=10